pytrackdat/pytrackdat/README.md

 application and database can be hosted.
 For an additional $1 USD per month, automatic backups can be enabled.

-If you already have a web server on which the application can be deployed, see the section below.
+If you already have a server on which the application can be deployed, see the section below.
+The DigitalOcean service provider is not specifically required to run the application.

 ##### Step 1: Create a DigitalOcean account